viraptor/reverse-interview/README.md

 - What happens after production incidents?
 Is there a culture of blameless analysis?
 - What are some ongoing challenges the team is experiencing that you are yet to resolve?
 - Do you employ any agile methodology?
 Is it scrum/kanban/waterfall?
+- Do you have scrum master or person in a similar role?

 # The Company